mohammad-rostami/MobileClinic/README.md

 # Mobile Clinic

 if you feel not good...
-mobile clinic helps you to dignosis your Possible illness with some simpel steps
+mobile clinic helps you to dignosis your Possible illness with some simple steps

 ## Getting Started